bbatjargal/BDTwitrend/README.md

 ```
 This script will use twitter streaming API to get real-time tweets.
 It will feed the tweets into Kafka consumers.

-### The main Consumer programs
+### The main consumer

-- Saving the tweet into HBase database
+Saving the tweet into HBase database

 ```
 $  ./"9.BDTwitrendConsumer.sh"